Stil-Reniun/BookshopApiRest-Django/README.md

 ## Documentation

-The API is documented using Swagger or drf-yasg, facilitating its understanding and use.
+The API is documented using Swagger, facilitating its understanding and use.
 Detailed documentation is available for all operations, easing integration with the frontend and subsequent deployment in production.

 ## Technologies Used